Tevez's stoppage time winner sees Boca through

 Watch the Copa Libertadores LIVE on beIN SPORTS

-Boca moved through to the knockout round as Group G winner after edging 10-man Paranaense 2-1 in Buenos Aires on Friday (AEST).
+Boca moved through to the knockout round as Group G winner after edging 10-man Paranaense 2-1 in Buenos Aires on Friday (NZST).

 Beaten by bitter rival River Plate in last season's decider, Boca was in danger of missing out on the last 16 after Marco Ruben's 66th-minute opener.